technomancy/bussard/Contributing.md

 which keys strings to numbers which indicate when a specific event occurred.
 Events mostly affect mail and missions.

+Time in the game is represented as seconds since epoch, with the game set in the year 2431.
+There's a time factor meaning in-game time passes 10x faster than real time.

 Note that from an in-game perspective, the `ship.api` table is referred to as just `ship`.